Arches National Park | Adam Clark

 76 Miles

 The Valley of the Gods’ name is no hyperbole.
 You’ll feel a sense of reverence as you drive the valley’s washboard dirt road through a series of exquisite towering buttes and otherworldly rock formations.
 Then, you’ll head an hour south to the equally iconic Monument Valley Navajo Tribal Park, beautifully remote and packed with history in its own right.
-While you can take a few easy hikes on your own, it’s a great idea to hire a local Navajo guide to get the best understanding and appreciation for this rugged — and legendary — landscape.
+While you can take a few easy hikes on your own, it’s a great idea to hire a local Navajo guide, their expertise will deepen your understanding and appreciation of this rugged and legendary landscape

 To cap off an unforgettable day, head back north and make a stop at Goosenecks State Park.
 300 million years in the making, you’ll get a firsthand look at the power of water in geology — the San Juan River has cut a series of tight turns or “goosenecks” into the landscape.
 Take a stroll, take a breath and take lots and lots of photos.